Raivis80/Milestone-Project-3/README.md

 ### **Backend Development**

 This is my third of four Milestone Projects that the developer must complete during Full Stack Web Development Program at The Code Institute.
-In this project, I will build a full-stack site which allow users to create, read, update and delete (CRUD) review/data.
-The Web application I'm building for this project is: Tattoo story sharing app.
+In this project, I will build a full-stack site which allow users to create, read, update and delete (CRUD) data.
+The Web application I'm building for this project is: Story sharing app.

 ### **Main Technologies**